 Pro Real Estate Photo Tips for Selling or Renting Your Home

-Beyond Clean, Clear Clutter, and Depersonalize
+Beyond 'Clean, Clear Clutter, and Depersonalize'

 Take basic cleaning techniques to the next level.
-Once you’ve inspected and cleaned every inch of the house, don’t forget to take pictures of examples of the spruced up good stuff buyers are looking for: spacious and organized closets and pantries, ample playrooms or flex spaces, and custom cabinetry or bookshelves.
+Once you’ve inspected and cleaned every inch of the house, don’t forget to take pictures of examples of the spruced-up good stuff buyers are looking for: spacious and organized closets and pantries, ample playrooms or flex spaces, and custom cabinetry or bookshelves.

 Shorter people miss areas like door moldings and the tops of refrigerators, while the tall folks don’t think to scrub baseboards and floor registers.

 They are the sore thumbs of real estate photography.
-Long lengths of cord indicate the plugs aren’t in a convenient location, or worse, the outlets (and potentially the electrical system) is outdated and can’t handle an abundance of appliances working at the same time.
+Long cord lengths indicate the plugs aren’t in a convenient location or worse, the outlets (and potentially the electrical system) are outdated and can’t handle many appliances working simultaneously.

 Here’s a pro tip from Brad to make the kitchen or bathroom photograph larger: Lower the tripod 6 inches to approximately 1 foot higher than the countertop and use that as your reference point.
 This direction makes the room feel larger.

-Humans are naturally curious, especially those who are throwing down significant cash to buy your house.
-They’ll want to see every inch of the tucked away nooks and crannies.
+Humans are naturally curious, especially those throwing down significant cash to buy your house.
+They’ll want to see every inch of the tucked-away nooks and crannies.

 It might be something as silly as a rival college team flag in your master closet or piles of military memorabilia in the garage.
-Stacks of anything indicates a lack of storage to home shoppers.
-Clearly, another reason for renting an outside storage unit.
+Stacks of anything indicate a lack of storage for home shoppers.

 Allergic buyers will doubt they can ever clean the house to meet their needs.
 Don’t let a personal memory for you turn away a pool of buyers.

-Even though the room was perfect for your home office, let buyers envision other options.
-A home gym, a craft room, play space, or media room are all possibilities.
-Make your sure to capture the best photography angle to maximize the room’s open space.
+Even though the room was perfect for your home office, encourage buyers to envision other options like a home gym, a craft room, a play space, or a media room.
+Make sure to capture the best photography angle to maximize the room’s open space.
 This is likely from the doorway or corner at about chest to eye level, with as much natural light pouring in as possible.

-You already know to: leave people out of the pictures, put the toilet seat down, draw a buyer’s eye to selling features.
+Make sure to: leave people out of the pictures, put the toilet seat down, draw a buyer’s eye to selling features.

 You’re striving to achieve the experience of fresh, clean, and bright.
 New linens and scrubbed shiny surfaces look great in person and in photos.

-Consider the placement of your throw rugs.
-Are they there simply for comfort from the hard kitchen floor?
+Are they simply for comfort?
 If so, remove them to take pictures.
 The space appears larger.
 The same concept works for any room.
 Subtract the comfort factor and evaluate if the room looks better or bigger by removing rugs.

-Remove remotes, gaming systems, multiple electronic boxes, anything that looks unsightly before taking pictures.
+Remove remotes, gaming systems, multiple electronic boxes, and anything that looks unsightly before taking pictures.

 Extra Curb Appeal